rbehal/celery/docs/userguide/concurrency/index.rst

 - `prefork`: The default option, ideal for CPU-bound tasks and most use cases.
   It is robust and recommended unless there's a specific need for another model.
+- `spawn`: Uses the "spawn" start method to create new processes.
+This is helpful when working with libraries that are not fork-safe.
 - `eventlet` and `gevent`: Designed for IO-bound tasks, these models use greenlets for high concurrency.
 Note that certain features, like `soft_timeout`, are not available in these modes.
 These have detailed documentation pages